AayushP-10/Legal-Document-Analysis-System/README.md

 The app features a lightweight, simulated authentication system perfect for demonstrations.
 By leveraging user-scoped `localStorage` keys, documents and chat histories are completely isolated between users on the same device without the need for a heavy SQL database backend.

 ---
-*Created as a Master's Degree Project exploring the capabilities of Agentic Workflows and Fine-Tuned LLMs in the Legal Tech domain.*